T.J. Watt's scoop-and-score lifts Steelers past Browns 26-22 as Cleveland loses Nick Chubb to injury

 Pittsburgh’s offense did next to nothing for most of the second half, leading to chants from the crowd to fire coordinator Matt Canada.

-Highsmith’s bull rush off the edge and Watt’s scoop-and-score bailed the Steelers out.
+Highsmith’s bull rush off the edge and Watt’s scoop-and-score bailed the Steelers out, making them the second team since 1991 to win a game they were trailing in the fourth quarter despite having negative yardage in the quarter.

+“We’re not going to apologize for winning,” Pittsburgh coach Mike Tomlin said.

+Maybe, but there is plenty to work on.
+The Steelers needed multiple defensive touchdowns — the first time they’ve done in a game since a 23-7 win over Tennessee in 2010 — to survive.

 INJURIES